Watch more videos

 The Moderates’ self released debut EP “Colour” was a piece of art that reshaped the band to it’s core.
 The attitude of the release is warm and welcoming, while the lyrics prove to have a witty and thought provoking nuance.
 Throughout the entirety of the EP are catchy chorus’ that discuss family, relationships, and finding a place in the world, especially on fan favorites “Strange Town” and “Where Are You”.

 The unusual schedule reorientation took place in early May 2013.
-The band had come in contact with a rising musical engineer, James Krausse and collectively decided he was the perfect fit to record The Moderates’ debut EP Colour.
+The band had come in contact with grammy nominated musical engineer, James Krausse and collectively decided he was the perfect fit to record The Moderates’ debut EP Colour.
 After producing, mixing, and mastering Colour, Krausse went on to work with Beyonce, Robin Thicke, Keith Urban, and Santana.
 “We were extremely grateful to have such a skilled team of producers and engineers working together to create this album” says Taylor as he sits in the control room of Firehouse Studios in Pasadena.

 All three members of The Moderates grew up with music as a cornerstone of their youth.
 Drummer, Garret Huff had a background in saxophone before moving to the drums while bassist, Wes Mathison had a skill set in guitar before moving to the bass.
 Lead singer, Josh Taylor has many instrumental skills up his sleeve having a background in guitar and drums as well as classical and contemporary piano.